 In 2015, Jenner announced on the cover of Vanity Fair that she wished to be called Caitlyn.
 Soon after the magazine cover was released, a new verified Twitter account @Caitlyn_Jenner tweeted, "I'm so happy after such a long struggle to be living my true self.
 Welcome to the world Caitlyn.
-Can't wait for you to get to know her/me."also ranked#38 OF 84 The Greatest Left-Handed Athletes of All Time#634 OF 1336 The Best Athletes of All Time
+Can't wait for you to get to know her/me."

-Sister of David and Patricia, Alexis Arquette is an actress, musician, and cabaret performer.
-She has been acting since the age of 12, when she made her debut as a background character in the music video for the song "She's a Beauty" by the Tubes.
-She has appeared in dozens of films and TV shows as both male and female characters, including Bride of Chucky, Pulp Fiction, and The Wedding Singer.
+Sister of David and Patricia, Alexis Arquette was an actress, musician, and cabaret performer.
+She started acting at the age of 12, when she made her debut as a background character in the music video for the song "She's a Beauty" by the Tubes.
+She appeared in dozens of films and TV shows as both male and female characters, including Bride of Chucky, Pulp Fiction, and The Wedding Singer.
 Arquette was also the subject of a 2007 documentary about her transition, titled Alexis Arquette: She's My Brother.

 Alexis passed away on September 11, 2016, at the age of 47.
 She was surrounded by family, who sang David Bowie's "Star Man" to her as she passed.
 No cause of death was announced, though it's rumored she was suffering from a disease.
 A transgender pioneer and activist, Alexis was memorialized in a lengthy Facebook post by her brother Richmond, who wrote: